 Stock Option Plans.
 1987 Stock Option Plan.
 On March 20, 1987, the Board of Directors of the Company adopted the Bethel Bancorp 1987 Stock Option Plan (the "1987 Option Plan") as a performance incentive for directors, officers and other employees of the Company and its subsidiaries.
-The 1987 Option Plan became effective upon consummation of the conversion of Bethel from mutual to stock form (the "Conversion"), subject to the approval of the stockholders of the Company within 12 months after its adoption by the Board of Directors.
-The Company's shareholders ratified the Option Plan at the 1988 Annual Meeting held on August 17, 1988.
+The 1987 Option Plan became effective upon consummation of the conversion of the Company from mutual to stock form, subject to the approval of the stockholders of the Company.
+The Company's shareholders ratified the Option Plan at the 1988 Annual Meeting.

-The 1987 Option Plan is administered by an option committee of at least three non-employee directors appointed by the Board of Directors of the Company.
-The Board's Personnel and Compensation Committee functions as such committee.
-The Committee recommends to the Board of Directors the persons to whom options will be granted, the number of shares, the types of options and other terms and conditions of the options.
-The 1987 Option Plan does not specify criteria to be used in determining the number of options to be issued and, thus, the number of options granted is in the discretion of
+The 1987 Option Plan is administered by the Personnel and Compensation Committee which recommends to the Board of Directors the persons to whom options will be granted, the number of shares, the types of options and other terms and conditions of the options.